LizardMestre689/J25-Programming/arduino/notes/Notes from C++.md

 **Numeric Part:**

-/The numeric part of the DNI is typically 8 digits long.
+- The numeric part of the DNI is typically 8 digits long.

-/It uniquely identifies an individual.
+- It uniquely identifies an individual.

 **Letter:**

-/The letter in the DNI is a checksum or verification digit.
+- The letter in the DNI is a checksum or verification digit.

-/It is calculated based on the numeric part to ensure the validity of the DNI.
+- It is calculated based on the numeric part to ensure the validity of the DNI.

 **· Calculation of the Letter:**

-/Take the numeric part of the DNI and calculate the remainder when dividing it by 23.
+- Take the numeric part of the DNI and calculate the remainder when dividing it by 23.
-/The remainder corresponds to a specific letter in a predefined sequence.
+- The remainder corresponds to a specific letter in a predefined sequence.
-/The sequence is usually "TRWAGMYFPDXBNJZSQVHLCKE," where each letter corresponds to a specific value.
+- The sequence is usually "TRWAGMYFPDXBNJZSQVHLCKE," where each letter corresponds to a specific value.

 **For example:**